Mulga Downs Station

 Mulga Downs Station is a pastoral lease that once operated as a sheep station but is currently operating as a cattle station in Western Australia.

 It is located 96 km north east of Tom Price and 167 km south west of Marble Bar in the Pilbara region.

 The property currently occupies an area of 385000 ha, including parts of the Fortescue River floodplain and the Chichester Range; the homestead is situated near the northern boundary of the property about 50 km north of the ghost town of Wittenoom.
 Almost the entire area is covered by granted mining tenements or applications that are pending.
-The Cloud Break mine, operated by Fortescue Metals Group, is situated within the boundaries of the station.
+The Cloudbreak mine, operated by Fortescue, is situated within the boundaries of the station.

 The Lockyer brothers owned the property in 1891, and transferred 3,000 sheep, 300 cattle and 300 horses from another of their properties, Cooya Pooya, to Mulga Downs for fattening the same year.

 Following the death of George Lockyer in 1893, the property was advertised in 1894.
 At this time it consisted of 830000 acre and was carrying a flock of 3,200 sheep, 300 cattle and 230 horses.
 Improvements listed included having 30 wells, 70 mi of fencing, and three secure sheep paddocks with numerous huts and sheds.
 The country was described as "first class mulga saltbush, cotton and blue bush, heavily grassed with weeping, silver plain, flinders and other grasses".

 In 1894 Burges and Sons sold Mulga Downs to the Union Bank of Australia for £6,000.
 It was then put up for auction in 1898, advertised as embracing nearly 1000000 acre with 100 mi double frontage to the Fortescue River.
 At the time only 150000 acre were stocked with 18,000 sheep and 300 horses.